GF2++

 Spans

-The following methods let you create a gf2::BitSpan, which is a non-owning view of some contiguous subset of bits in the store.
+The following functions let you create a gf2::BitSpan, which is a non-owning view of some contiguous subset of bits in the store.

-gf2::BitStore::span Returns a read-write gf2::BitSpan encompassing the bits in a half-open range [begin, end).
+gf2::span Returns a gf2::BitSpan encompassing the bits in a half-open range [begin, end).

-These methods take two indices, begin and end, that define a half-open range of bits in the store.
+In both cases, the begin and end arguments define a half-open range of bits in the store.

 Mutability/immutability of the returned BitSpan is deep.
 The span's mutability reflects that of the underlying store, so if the store is mutable, so is the span, and vice versa.